3-d graph

 crossMult2 1 85 255

 π”˜π”±π”’: So you specifically declared the type signature for your crossMult2.
-And it you specifically made it just Integer parameters producing an Integer answer.
+And you specifically made it just Integer parameters producing an Integer answer.
 But then you’re using div?
 Why then?

 π”˜π”―π”°π”²π”©π”ž: Watch this. [typing into REPL] I’ll get some information on regular division / versus div.